brainpoint/febs-react-web/README.md

 #### What does HasteResolverPlugin do?

-When using components of `react-web`, just `require('ReactActivityIndicator')`, and Webpack will build a bundle with `ActivityIndicator.web.js` for web platform.
+When using components of `febs-react-web`, just `require('ReactActivityIndicator')`, and Webpack will build a bundle with `ActivityIndicator.web.js` for web platform.

 `HasteResolverPlugin` will do the following for you: